 Getting your head in the game

 Unfortunately, the next step is harder: picking the right car for your needs.
 There are dozens of makes and models on the lots, and when you consider all the trim levels and upgrades available, you’re faced with literally thousands of choices.
+Plus, you might have your own ideas about changes you’re going to make to your car regardless of what model you get, such as Alloy Wheel Refurbishment, for example, so choosing a blank canvas might be a challenge.
+Trying to see the bigger picture when you’re viewing cars isn’t easy.

 Overwhelmed?
 Don’t worry.
 We’re going to simply the decision-making process for you, and we’re going to start with a little mental housecleaning: